|Currently there are no public meetings scheduled for this project.|

 |District:||4 - Clint L. Hickman|

-White Tanks FRS No. 4 is an earth-fill dam designed to impound stormwater runoff from the White Tank Mountains, up to the 100-year flood level, and release it through two outlets or over two emergency spillways located at either end of the dam.
-The structure is 1.3 miles in length and has a height of 20 feet, with a storage capacity of 1,135-acre feet.
+White Tanks FRS No. 4 is an earth-fill dam designed to impound stormwater runoff from the White Tank Mountains up to the 500-year flood level and release it through one 42 inch pipe or over one concrete emergency spillway located at the west end of the dam.
+The structure is 1.6 miles in length, has a height of 30 feet and a storage capacity of 1,453 acre-feet at the crest of the emergency spillway.
 The U.S. Soil Conservation Service, now the Natural Resources Conservation Service (NRCS), was the federal sponsor.
 The Maricopa County Municipal Water Conservation District 1 and the U.S. Soil Conservation Service were cost share partners on this project.Operation and Maintenance: Flood Control District